alphagov/re-build-systems/README.md

 1. Customise the `terraform.tfvars` file by editing the settings under `## CUSTOM USER SETTINGS - change these values for your custom Jenkins ###`

-1. Create an S3 bucket to host the terraform state file.

-    Run this command from the `tools` directory:
+1. Create an S3 bucket to host the terraform state file by running this command from the `tools` directory:

     ```
     ./create-s3-state-bucket \